academe/UK-Postcodes/readme.md

 http://en.wikipedia.org/wiki/Regions_of_England

-From what I can tell, there are no standard or accepted codes for the regions of England, so those listed in uk-regions.csv and postcodes.csv should not be considered official.
+From what I can tell, there are no standard or accepted codes for the regions of England, so those listed in uk-regions.csv and postcodes.csv should not be considered official;
+they are just defined here to link up the data.

 For the original source, see:
 http://www.dangibbs.co.uk/journal/free-uk-postcode-towns-counties-database